MaDHouSe79/qb-inventory/README.md

 - [Subscribe](https://www.youtube.com/c/@MaDHouSe79)

 # qb-inventory 2.0.0

-Edit by MaDHouSe79 so you can use cash as item. you don't need `mh-cashasitem` cause this `qb-inventory` handles the items and money. no extra scripts needed this `qb-inventory` `2.0.0` is cash item ready.
+- Edit by MaDHouSe79 so you can use cash as item.
+- you don't need `mh-cashasitem` cause this `qb-inventory` handles the items and money.
+- no extra scripts needed this `qb-inventory` `2.0.0` is cash item ready.

+# Install
+- Backup your own `qb-inventory` 2.0.0 and replace it with this `qb-inventory` 2.0.0,
+- Make sure you add all your invnetory images in this inventory images folder, don't delete the cash item images.

 # Images are already included
 ![alttext](https://github.com/MaDHouSe79/mh-cashasitem/blob/main/image/cash.png?raw=true)